Crinibus/scraper/README.md

 **OBS**: The category can only be one word, so add a underscore instead of a space if needed.<br/>
 **OBS**: The url must have the "https://" part.<br/>
-**OBS**: If an error occures when adding a product, then the error might happen because the url has a "&" in it, when this happens then just put quotation mark around the url.
+**OBS**: If an error occures when adding a product, then the error might happen because the url has a "&" in it, when this happens then just put quotation marks around the url.
 This should solve the problem.
 If this doesn't solve the problem then summit a issue.<br/>

 <br/>